mcarlson/IM_Demo_InstallingScripts/README.md

 1. Ensure you have an Ansible Control Node, e.g. [ansible.egovstack.net](ansible.egovstack.net) on Digital Ocean.
 2. Check out a copy of this repo on the control node.
 We suggest creating unique forks/branches to track changes and regularly committing/pushing them to track configuration changes over time.
 3. Copy `vars_with_secret_example.yml` to `vars_with_secret.yml`.
 It contains shared secrets used across scripts.
+4. You may wish to sign up for an ESP that provides SMTP access, e.g. https://app.eu.mailgun.com/.
+Please set your ESP's SMTP account properties in `vars_with_secret.yml`.

 ## Create Digital Ocean droplets